CodingPengwing/PolymorphicStructures/README.md

 A Node contains a Data, the Data *is a* IntData.
 The Node can then be put into a structure like a linked list or an array (or others).
 It gets more exciting when a Data can be more than just primitive types, it can also *be* a Structure; eg. a Data can be a LinkedList.
-This means that a Node can contain a linked list inside its Data, and that same Node can belong to an Array or another LinkedList.
+This means that a Node can contain a linked list as its Data, and that same Node can belong to an Array or another LinkedList.
 (Data can literally be anything as long as the user creates proper files for that Data that follows the template given with other defined Data files like TupleData or StringData.)

-ie.
+Eg.
-LinkedList1 = A->B->C (where A, B, C are Nodes)
+- LinkedList1 = A->B->C (where A, B, C are Nodes)
-Node A is a IntData, A.data = 5
+- Node A is a IntData, A.data = 5
-Node B is a StringData, B.data = "epic"
+- Node B is a StringData, B.data = "epic"
-Node C is a StructureData, C.data = [1,2,"code"] (an array with more Nodes inside).
+- Node C is a StructureData, C.data = [1,2,"code"] (an array with more Nodes inside).

 Thus, when we print LinkedList1, we get:
 [5, epic, [1, 2, code]]